HaveAGitGat/HBBatchBeast/README.md

 Change '/media/mount/Video' to the location of your media on your host machine.
 You'll be able to navigate to those files by going to '/home/developer/Documents/HBBatchBeast/Media' while using the Docker container.
 Map more volumes if necessary.

+To close HBBatchBeast, close the application window and then use Ctrl+C to end the process in the terminal.

 -----------------------------------------------------------------------------